animesh10/electrode-gitbook/chapter1/advanced/powerful-electrode-tools.md

 ![](http://www.electrode.io/img/electrode-explorer.png)

 #### [Bundle Analyzer](/chapter1/advanced/powerful-electrode-tools/bundle-analyzer.md) is a webpack tool that gives you a detail list of all the files that went into your deduped and minified bundle JS file.
+More details, please refer [here](https://docs.google.com/spreadsheets/d/1IomT2fYCKEwVY0CO-0jImc7CBj_uAmgy70Egsm4CnVE/preview?usp=embed_googleplus).